Skip to content

 2. Brush

-Use a soft brush to gently clean around the setting and under the stone.
+Use a soft brush to gently clean around the ring setting and under the stone.

 3. Rinse